alehander92/melt/README.md

 # melt

+[ ABANDONDED: proof of concept]

+That's an old project of mine, here is the original doc.

 melt compiles to Go.

 I like the concurrency and ecosystem of Go and I like to use it for  writing tools and web services.
 However I don't like a lot of the language design choices. melt fixes:

 * Type system: Adds generics and sum types to the type system while remaining compatible to the Go ecosystem
 * Error handling: Keeps Go error model but improves a lot the syntax for it
 * Expresiveness: Easier with the error syntax

-People usually defend Go choices like "it's simpler, everybody can grasp it in 2 hours".
-I love simplicity, but I think in that case it's on the expense of the power of the language.
-Also I find it hard to believe that many of the same people that are ready to invest huge amounts of their time to learn Git/Frameworks/Vim, can't take a little more time to learn the nuances of a more powerful language

 # Records